 How long should a 4-month-old sleep?

-Many 4-month-olds only wake once or twice during the night.
+Four-month-old babies usually only wake once or twice during the night (or maybe not at all!).
 It’s common for a 4-month-old nap schedule to consist of a morning nap and an afternoon nap that are longer, along with a quick evening nap.
 Some babies at this age just take two longer naps.

 My 4-month-old won’t sleep!
 Why?